illinois

 Frank Lloyd Wright didn’t build the Fabyan Villa from scratch but did renovate it, infusing it with Prairie style aesthetics and symmetry.

-Upstairs is the music room, where Nelle’s Victor Talking Machine aka a Victrola wind-up record player encased in a wood cabinet stands sentinel.
+Upstairs is the music room, where Nelle’s Victor Talking Machine aka Victrola, encased in a wood cabinet, stands sentinel.
 Only the wealthy could afford the innovative Victor-Victrola model, whose initial selling price was $200, expensive for the time.

 Duke and Wally explore the estate.